coolbeans201/GreatTechBlogPosts/README.md

 ### Instacart

 [Building for Balance](https://tech.instacart.com/building-for-balance-e61fb9511893) - A very thorough overview of how Instacart finds the balance between fast deliveries and high-earning opportunities for their drivers

+### Intuit

+[Democratizing AI to Accelerate ML Model Development in Weeks vs. Months](https://medium.com/intuit-engineering/democratizing-ai-to-accelerate-ml-model-development-in-weeks-vs-months-9e895e3239a9) - A good overview on how the ML development process has been sped up at Intuit

+[How to Ensure Release Candidates are Good2Go?
+Automated Performance Pipelines.](https://medium.com/intuit-engineering/how-to-ensure-release-candidates-are-good2go-automated-performance-pipelines-9e2d28200ca0) - Proper performance testing as a part of the CI/CD process is not something that's done enough, but this is a good set of principles to employ to accomplish that

 ### LINE